ExaScience/elprep/README.md

 As of today, there is no publication on elPrep yet.
 Please cite the ExaScience Life Lab with a link to the GitHub repository:

 		https://github.com/ExaScience/elprep

+Please use the LispWorks version when running and reporting benchmarks, since the SBCL version is in general slower.
+If performance is below your expectations, please contact us first before reporting your results.

 # Demo